MicrosoftDocs/memdocs/memdocs/analytics/proactive-remediations.md

 The client retrieves policy for proactive remediations scripts at the following times:

-- After a restart
+- After a restart of the device or Intune management extension service
 - After a user signs into the client
 - Once every 8 hours
-   - The 8 hour script retrieval schedule is fixed and isn't altered by restarts or user sign ins.
+   - The 8 hour script retrieval schedule is fixed based on when the Intune management extension service starts.
+The schedule isn't altered by user sign ins.

 The client reports proactive remediation information at the following times: